KarthikSaladi047/maven-pipekine/README.md

       ```
       - The above script builds a java application using maven.
       - Here we are using a docker container with the image maven:latest to build the jar file for the application.
-      - After the build process completes the container get destroyed automatiacally, but we mapped certain volumes with the container, so we will retain the jar file build by the maven container.
+      - After the build process completes the container get destroyed automatiacally, but we mapped certain volumes with the container, so we will retain the jar file, build by the maven container.

       jenkins/build/build.sh